HL7/US-Core-STU3/pages/_includes/us-core-goal-intro.md

 The following are example usage scenarios for the US Core-Goal profile:

+-   Query for a Patient's Goals
--   Record or query for a Patient's Goals
+-   Record or update a Patient's Goals

 ##### Mandatory Data Elements and Terminology